wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## Event kinds and tags

-Trust attestations, actions, categories, and relationships will be encoded as kind 39902 (parameterized replaceable) event OR a kind 9902 (regular) event with the w-tag used to specify whether the event is a `trust attestation`, an `action`, a `category`, or a `relationship`.
+Trust attestations, actions, categories, and relationships will be encoded as kind 39902 (parameterized replaceable) event OR a kind 9902 (regular) event.

+### Trust Attestations

+`Trust Attestations` will use parameterized replaceable events (kind 39902), and will include the following tags.
+- The (required) `wordType`-tag specifies whether the event is a `trust attestation`, an `action`, a `category`, or a `relationship`.
+- The (required) `p`-tag indicates the pubkey of the ratee.
+- The (required) `action`-tag specifies the action, and can be either the name, the naddr, or the note id of the action
+- The (required) `category`-tag specifies the category, and can be either the name, the naddr, or the note id of the category
+- The (optional) `score`-tag specifies the score, and is an integer between 0 and 100
+- The (optional) `tr`-tag specifies whether the attestation is transitive and takes values `true` or `false`; if left absent, the default is `true`.

+As a paraterized replaceable event, `Trust Attestations` must also include an "a" tag, which will be a concatenation of:
+- the `wordType`-tag, i.e. "trustAttestation"
+- the pubkey of the ratee
+- the naddr (or note id?) of the action
+- the naddr (or note id?) of the category

 Example: